AlexHotBogomol/softgames-website/README.md

-Barebones is a starter theme for WordPress running ReactJS.
+softgamesbones is a starter theme for WordPress running ReactJS.
 It is designed to get you up to speed in writing JS single page applications and WordPress' REST api.
 A complete tutorial on how this theme is built can be found [here](http://michaelsoriano.com/wordpress-theme-react-part-1-setup/).

 By core WordPress functionality I mean the following: